-- Initially therapeutic modalities such as heat or cold are used to reduce pain and inflammation.
+- Initially, therapeutic modalities such as heat or cold are used to reduce pain and inflammation.

 - Ultrasound, a form of deep heat using sound waves or electrical stimulation, may be used as a means of reducing pain or improving muscle activity.

-- We use an extensive repetoire of direct and indirect hands-on techniques known as “manual therapy.”
+- We use an extensive repertoire of direct and indirect hands-on techniques known as “manual therapy.”
 These techniques are often referred to by the name of the medical practitioner who advocated and advanced their use.
 We often use methods from Geoffrey Maitland, Robin McKenzie, Freddie Kaltenborn, Brian Mulligan, Arthur Jones’s Strain Counterstrain, Muscle Energy and techniques from the North American Institute of Manual Therapy.

 The treatment array is predicated on what works most effectively for the patient.